truemped/truemped.github.io/content/ideas-concepts.md

 finally the *town planners* are working with commodity products and scale products across the whole organization or maybe even industry.

+# Small Batches

+This idea is highly connected to the [Theory of Constraints][5].
+The larger batches you send through a system, the more difficult it is to deliver.
+This works in so many different areas that I'll cover in different aspects in my posts.

 [0]: https://www.goodreads.com/book/show/44333183-the-unicorn-project

 [1]: https://www.goodreads.com/book/show/17255186-the-phoenix-project